jrvanderdoes/purify/paper.md

 ## Example

-`Purify` provides several in-depth vignettes in the package or at its [website](https://jrvanderdoes.github.io/purify/).
+`Purify` provides in-depth articles on the package [website](https://jrvanderdoes.github.io/purify/).
 For example,

-- The *purify* vignette describes the core features of `purify' and includes simulations and real data examples to demonstrate the functions.
+- The *purify* article describes the core features of `purify' and includes simulations and real data examples to demonstrate the functions.
-- The *cats* vignette details investigation on real data.
+- The *cats* article details investigation on real data.

 We consider a subset of the cats (*subcats*) data set below, where we use sex and body weight to estimate heart weight; see \autoref{fig:cats}.
 As seen in many real-world